Probate (Jersey)

 made by giving notice, in such form as may be prescribed, to the Judicial

-Greffier and to the executor or administrator, as the case
+Greffier and to the executor or administrator, as the case may be.

 (3) Where notice is given